 - The i386 test results here cover a longer period of historical data, going back to December 2008

-- These tests may be hosted on a different version of NetBSD.
-Some historical data are from tests hosted on Linux.
+- These tests may be hosted on a different version of NetBSD, or on Linux.

 - These tests may be run using a different version of qemu or, in the case of the "amd64-baremetal" tests, not using qemu at all.